ycpcs/cs101-fall2022/assign/assign03.md

 ### Deliverables for Milestone 2

-The [design artifact](../design-template.pdf) for Milestone 2 is due at the beginning class on **Friday, October 11th**.
+The [design artifact](../design-template.pdf) for Milestone 2 is due at the beginning class on **Thursday, October 13th**.
 Make sure that you fill out the "Strategy" and "Control flow sketch" sections of the design template.

-The code for Milestone 2 should be submitted to Marmoset (using the command `make submit_ms2`) by the end of the day on **Friday, October 18th**.
+The code for Milestone 2 should be submitted to Marmoset (using the command `make submit_ms2`) by the end of the day on **Thursday, October 20th**.

 Grading
 =======